alext-sap/lx-collabo/test/doc/inline_tags.md

 ![bold](images/bold_html.jpg)<br>
 ![parameter](images/named_parameter_html.jpg)

 It is important to check what each tag represents in the **Inline tags** view of XTM Workbench so inline tags are placed in correct sequence and position in translation.
-Failure to do so can result in malformed output.
+Failure to do so can result in malformed or incorrect output.

 ![tag view](images/inline_tag_view_bold.jpg)<br>
 ![tag view](images/inline_tag_view_parameter.jpg)